-How to Talk to a Friend About Depression
+4 Steps to Talking to a Friend About Depression

-If someone close to you is struggling with their emotional and mental health, it’s helpful to understand your own emotions first.
-Anxiety, pain, depression, and chronic stress are felt experiences, so the more viscerally aware you are of what’s going with yourself, the more emotionally fit you become and the more understanding you can be of someone else.
+If someone close to you is struggling with mental health, it’s helpful to understand your own emotions first.
+Anxiety, pain, depression, and chronic stress are felt experiences.
+The more viscerally aware you are of what’s going within your body, the more emotionally fit you become and the more empathetic you can be to someone else.

 Emotion is fundamental to every level of higher functioning you can imagine.
 Symptoms of depression include feeling sad and confused, having body aches and fatigue, experiencing mental and sexual dysfunction, crying, and irritability.
-As brain health science advances, we’re working toward more effective treatments for depression.
+In other words, it's a thing that wraps up your entire body.
+Knowing this, we’re working toward more effective treatments for depression.

 Science shows that when you’re low in self-compassion, there’s the potential to respond to stress in self-critical, self-isolating ways, which trigger an avalanche of internal negativity.
-According to a study on interventions for mood disorders and anxiety by clinical psychologist and compassion researcher Amy Louise Finlay-Jones at Curtin University in Bentley, Western Australia, practicing kindness and compassion are meaningful ways to reduce distress and promote happiness.
+According to a study on interventions for mood disorders and anxiety by clinical psychologist and compassion researcher Amy Louise Finlay-Jones, practicing kindness and compassion are meaningful ways to reduce distress and promote happiness.

-Insights for how to effectively talk with a friend about their depression
+4 steps to talking with a friend about depression

 Provide the opportunity for your friend to open up and honestly share their feelings without risk of being judged.
 You can say, “I’m here to talk with you because I care about you.”
 Choose a private moment, like when you’re having coffee or on a peaceful walk together.